Lydia Foy: Effect on law

-Although the issues have been raised in parliamentary debate, no ruling has been made.
-The declaration of incompatibility cannot override domestic law, but does place an onus on the government to reconcile Irish and European legislation.
+Although the issues had been raised in parliamentary debate, no ruling had been made.
+The declaration of incompatibility could not override domestic law, but did place an onus on the government to reconcile Irish and European legislation.

-On 5 January 2009, Thomas Hammarberg, the Human Rights Commissioner of the Council of Europe, stated with respect to the transgender community and specifically Foy that "There is no excuse for not immediately granting this community their full and unconditional human rights."
+On 5 January 2009, Thomas Hammarberg, the Human Rights Commissioner of the Council of Europe, stated with respect to the transgender community and specifically Foy that "there is no excuse for not immediately granting this community their full and unconditional human rights."

 Government challenge

 Initially challenging the 2007 ruling, on 21 June 2010 the Irish Government withdrew its appeal and set up an inter-departmental committee on the legal recognition of transsexuals.
 The report of this Gender Recognition Advisory Group was published in July 2011 and recommended legislation to recognise transsexuals.
 Launching the report, the then Minister for Social Protection Joan Burton said the government would introduce gender recognition legislation as soon as possible, but by February 2013 no legislation had been introduced.